 "What is it with you; can't you just 'do' 'em without all that kinky crap?"

 Tio chuckled.
 "I guess not."

-"Aren't you worried your supervisor will get wind of 'our little sexual problem'?"
+"Aren't you worried the HR supervisor will get wind of 'your little sexual problem'?"

 "She ain't gonna find out.
 I've worked too hard to get where I am to let some skirt screw me up."